The Bethany Ashram: History of the Founder

-Foundation of the ashram
+Foundation of the Ashram

-At Serampore, P. T. Geevarghese had more time for prayer and contemplation.
+At Serampore Fr.P.T.Geevarghese got more time for prayer and contemplation.
 He came across the writings of St. Basil on monasticism.
-The Basilian monastic vision had a great influence on him.
-Besides the visits to the Sabarmati Ashram of Mahatma Gandhi and Santiniketan of Rabindranath Tagore gave him a new vision of Indian Sannyasa (monasticism).
-These experiences made him reflect upon starting an order of missionaries to carry out the task of evangelisation in India.
-Slowly the residence of P. T. Geevarghese and his followers at Serampore became an Ashram (monastery), and they began to live a sort of religious life according to the monastic rules of St. Basil, adapting them to Indian culture.
+Basilian monastic vision had a great influence on him.
+Besides the visits to the Sabarmati Ashram of Mahatma Gandhi and Santiniketan of Rabindranath Tagore gave him a new vision of Indian Sanyasa (monasticism).
+These experiences made him to reflect upon starting an order of missionaries to carry out the task of evangelization in India.
+Slowly the residence of Fr.P.T.Geevarghese and his followers at Serampore became an Ashram (Monastery), and they began to live a sort of religious life according to the monastic rules of St. Basil, adapting them to Indian culture.
 As he accepted this as his way of life, he resigned from the Serampore College.

-On his return from Calcutta, Geevarghese looked for a location to establish an ashram.
-One of his friends, Advocate E. J. John, donated 100 acre of land at Mundanmala, Ranni-Perunadu, Kerala at the meeting place of the rivers Pampa and Kakkatt.
-The adjacent area of 300 acre was bought from the Government of Travancore at a rate of 5 rupees per acre using a fund of about 2000 rupees.
+On his return from Calcutta, Fr.
+P.T.Geevarghese looked for a location to establish an ashram.
+One of his friend Advocate E. J. John donated 100 acre of land at Mundanmala, Ranni-Perunadu, Kerala at the meeting place of the rivers Pampa and Kakkatt.
+The adjacent area of 300 acre was bought from the Government of Travancore at a rate of 5 rupee per acre using the fund of about 2000 rupee from his father.
 The place was thickly filled with thorny bushes and herbs.
-In 1918 Fr.
-Alexios along with Oomman Vadhyar reached Mundanmala and made the necessary arrangements to establish the Asramam and started an orphanage at there as part of the Bethany Asramam's social activities.Later in 1919 Fr P T Geevarghese joined at Mundanmala.
+Fr.
+P.T.Geevarghese and his followers built a small thatched hut made out of the branches of trees and bamboo.
+This turned to be the first Ashram in Malankara on 15 August 1919.
+He prayerfully searched for a name for the Ashram and opened the Bible and he got the word "Bethany".
+He meditated upon it and came to the conclusion that it is an apt name for a religious order which upholds both contemplation and action.
+Eventually the Bethany Ashram became a place of pilgrimage and spiritual experience.
+Spiritual retreats and discourses were given by Fr.
+P.T.Geevarghese especially in the Passion Week.
+Fr.
+P.T.Geevarghese envisioned the Ashram also being a shelter for the poor and the marginalised.
+Along with the Ashram he started a house for the orphans.

-P. T. Geevarghese founded the Bethany Madhom for religious women in 1925, with the help of the Anglican sisters, entitled Oxford Mission Sisterhood of the Epiphany working at Serampore.
+Fr.
+P.T.Geevarghese founded the Bethany Madhom for religious women in 1925, with the help of the Anglican sisters, entitled Oxford Mission Sisterhood of the Epiphany working at Serampore.

 Bishop of Bethany

-The Malankara Synod decided to ordain P. T. Geevarghese bishop of Bethany.
-He was ordained by Baselios Geevarghese I on 1 May 1925.
-He received the name Mar Ivanios.
+The Malankara Synod decided to ordain Fr.
+P.T.Geevarghese as the bishop of bethany.
+He was ordained by Catholicos Baselios Geevarghese I on 1 May 1925.
+He received the name Geevarghese Mar Ivanios.
+After the consecration there was a meeting to felicitate Mar Ivanios.
+In this meeting Mar Ivanios expressed his desire that the church might become one flock under one shepherd.

-Bishop Mar Ivanios, one of the founder of the Bethany Asraman left the Malankara Church and the Bethany Asramam in 1930 joined Catholic Church.
-Fr.Alexios became the superior of the Aramam in 1930.